By far the closest person to Laura Palmer, despite everything, was Bobby Briggs.

 They were each others’ first love, the closest of friends, and they knew each other completely.
 Right up until the end, despite their emotional separation and extra-curricular relationships, there was a tenderness between them that had been there since they were children.

 It is difficult to get into a conversation about Bobby without a certain amount of vitriol being sent his way.
-Fans who don’t mind Laura’s multiple relationships, affairs and prostitution seem furious with Bobby for finding solace with Shelley.
+Fans who don’t mind Laura’s multiple relationships, affairs and prostitution seem furious with Bobby for finding solace with Shelly.

 As with everyone else around her, Laura had pushed Bobby away for his own good, playing with his feelings and neglecting him until he turned his affections elsewhere.
-She encouraged his relationship with Shelley, in a way to make her feel less guilty for sleeping with Leo.
+She encouraged his relationship with Shelly, in a way to make her feel less guilty for sleeping with Leo.

 Bobby is a messed-up kid, alienated from his straight-laced family, with no real friends that care about him.
 Laura made him deal drugs for Leo, and he was soon in far over his head.
 Like everything else, he did it for Laura.

-We all know that Bobby did terrible things in his youth.
+We all know that Bobby Briggs did terrible things in his youth.
 He shot a man to protect himself, Leo and Laura in an earlier incident, even before the failed drug buy where he killed the Deer Meadow deputy.
 It is easy to argue self-defence in that incident after the deputy pulled a gun on them, and that possibly, again, Bobby did it to protect Laura.

 Both of them are so lost by this point that they question whether or not it is actually Mike that was killed.
 Laura is still laughing about it the next morning at school and tells James that Bobby told her he killed a man.
 Nothing is real to them by this time.